onap/cps/docs/modeling.rst

     These are stored as Anchors within CPS-Core.

+    - **Data-sync state** is the state of the data synchronization process of the CM-Handle

+        There are 3 possibles states: NONE_REQUESTED, UNSYNCHRONIZED, SYNCHRONIZED

+        **NONE_REQUESTED** indicates that the data sync is not requested by the user

+        **UNSYNCHRONIZED** indicates the cm-handle is waiting for the data sync watchdog operation to carry out the sync process

+        **SYNCHRONIZED** indicates the watchdog process has finished the data synchronization successfully

 - **Datastores** represent different views of the cm data.

     Datastores are defined for NCMP to access the CPS running or operational datastores.
 Currently supported datastores are: